Sokkeldirektoratet

 Calibration methods for gas meters

-(2) The calibration method for flare gas meters and the primary element in differential pressure meters can be based on theoretical prediction procedures (a procedure for determining the dynamic performance of a meter theoretically without flow calibration).
+(2) For flare gas meters and the primary element of differential pressure meters, the calibration method may be based on a theoretical prediction procedure (a procedure for determining the dynamic performance of a meter theoretically without flow calibration).

 Section 46.